falldeaf/automation-advisor/README.md

-# Your App Name
+# Automation-Advisor

-Your App Name is a single-page application built using Bootstrap 5.
+Automation-Advisor is a single-page application built using Bootstrap 5.
 The app takes JSON data and presents it in a visually appealing format, with a dial graphic for the score, explainer text, and side-by-side list boxes for tools and skills.

 ![Screenshot of Your App Name](screenshot.png)